 For commodities composed of animal products or by-products, Member States require that shipments be accompanied by a certificate issued by the competent authority of the exporting country.
 This applies regardless of whether the product is for human consumption, for pharmaceutical use, or strictly for non-human use (e.g., veterinary biologicals, animal feeds, fertilizers, and research).
 The majority of these certificates are uniform throughout the European Union, but the harmonization process is still ongoing.
-Most recently, certificates re being harmonized for a series of highly processed products, including chondroitin sulphate, hyaluronic acid, hydrolyzed cartilage products, chitosan, glucosamine, rennet, isinglass, and amino acids.
 Until harmonization is finalized, Member State import requirements continue to apply.
 In addition to the legally required EU health certificates, a number of other certificates are used in international trade.
 These certificates, which may also be harmonized in EU legislation, certify origin for customs purposes and certain quality attributes.
-Information on Harmonized Import Requirements can be found on USDA website at https://www.usda-eu.org/trade-with-the-eu/eu-import-rules/certification/fairs-export-certificate-report/..
+View information on Harmonized Import Requirements.

 Sanitary Certificates (Fisheries)

 In April 2006, the European Union declared the U.S. seafood inspection system to be equivalent to the European system.
 Consequently, a specific public health certificate must accompany U.S. seafood shipments.
 The U.S. fishery product sanitary certificate is a combination of Commission Decision 2006/199/EC for the public health attestation and Regulation 1012/2012 for the general template and animal health attestation.
 Unlike for fishery products, the U.S. shellfish sanitation system is not equivalent to that of the European Union’s system.
-The European Union and the United States are currently negotiating a veterinary equivalency agreement on shellfish.
-In the meantime, the European Union has had a ban in place since July 1, 2010, which prohibits the import of U.S. bivalve mollusks, in whatever form, into EU territory.
-This ban does not apply to wild roe-off scallops.
+In 2022, the European Union and the United States concluded an agreement that permits the resumption of live, raw, and processed bivalve molluscan shellfish, which will allow producers in certain states (Massachusetts and Washington) to send mollusks to the European Union, and producers in certain Member States (Spain and the Netherlands) to send products to the United States.

 The U.S. competent authority for issuing sanitary certificates for fishery and aquaculture products is the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service.